LUKE Joint Call

 National Science Centre, NCN, Poland

-Webpage: www.ncn.gov.pl
+Webpage: https://ncn.gov.pl/ogloszenia/konkursy/luke-joint-call-2026

 The Executive Agency for Higher Education, Research, Development and Innovation Funding – UEFISCDI, Romania

-Focus: Exploratory and applied research.
+Focus: Exploratory and applied research

-Webpage: https://uefiscdi.gov.ro/
+Webpage: https://uefiscdi.gov.ro/luke-linking-ukraine-to-the-european-research-area

 The Scientific and Technological Research Council of Türkiye, TÜBİTAK, Türkiye

-Focus: Basic and applied research.
+Focus: Basic and applied research

 Webpage: https://www.tubitak.gov.tr